OliverW10/drc-2024/README.md

 # DRC-2024

-Software for an entry into the 2024 Droid Racing Challenge hosted by QUT.
+Software for one of UTS's enties into the 2024 Droid Racing Challenge hosted by QUT.

-`/planner` - Vision and path planning code to run on a raspberry pi - Rust `/micro` - Control code to run on a raspberry pi pico - C++ `/micro-py` - Control code to run on a raspberry pi pico for testing - (Micro) Python `/shared` - Message interfaces used in communication between other components - Protobuf `/sim` - Simulation of the car and track to test with - C# `/client` - Client to control and monitor the car - Typescript `/arrow` - Machine learning model to detect the turning arrow - Python `/analysys` - Scripts to analyse and collect data to inform decisions
+- `/planner` - Vision and path planning code to run on a raspberry pi - Rust
+- `/shared` - Message interfaces used in communication between other components - Protobuf
+- `/arrow` - Machine learning model to detect the turning arrow - Python
+- `/micro-py` - Control code to run on a raspberry pi pico for testing - (Micro) Python
+- `/micro` - Control code to run on a raspberry pi pico - C++

 requires debian packages:
     - protobuf-compiler